Dominikwigh/coffee-shop/TESTING.md

 #### Fix:
 With the help of tutor support i deleted the session id in Google Developer Tools and that seemd to fix the issue.

+> 4. I had a bug when i tried to deploy on heroku it would fail.

+#### Fix:
+With the help of tutor i deleted the static folder on cloudinary and redeployed and taht fixed the error.

 ### Unresolved bugs
 > 1. There is currently two quantity forms on the bag.html page due to having two layouts one for desktop and one for mobile.
 This means that there is two IDs to the remove button, one on mobile view and one on desktop.
 This gives an error on html validation.